Hans-Joachim Klein: Activism and violence

 In the 1970s Klein worked for the legal Red Army Faction (RAF) prisoner support group Red Aid (Rote Hilfe) in Frankfurt and subsequently for the RAF lawyer Klaus Croissant in Stuttgart.
 At one point he shared a Frankfurt commune with Joschka Fischer and Daniel Cohn-Bendit.
+Klein was member of the Frankfurt Cleaning Squad.
 He served as Jean-Paul Sartre's chauffeur when Sartre visited the imprisoned Andreas Baader in December 1974.
 He joined the Revolutionäre Zellen (RZ, "Revolutionary Cells") in 1975.
 Klein has described Holger Meins' death on hunger strike as inspiring his turn to violence; he carried a photo of Meins' emaciated body in his wallet.
 He took part in the 1975 attack organized by Carlos the Jackal on an OPEC conference in Vienna, in which three people were killed and Klein himself shot in the stomach.

 Klein renounced terrorism in 1977, sending a letter to Der Spiegel (with his gun enclosed) in which he warned of planned RZ attacks on two leaders of the German Jewish community.
 He then went underground, hiding from his former comrades as well as the police.
 Klein further explained his change of views in a 1978 interview with the French journalist Jean-Marcel Bouguereau and a 1979 book entitled Mercenary Death, for which Cohn-Bendit wrote the foreword.

 In 1995, Klein was tracked down and interviewed (in disguise) by Daniel Leconte for French television.